AOS Governance Standard — Deterministic Verification for Autonomous AI Agents

 Built by Salvatore Systems, a Connecticut-based technology firm.
 The project maintains 99 pending patent filings with the USPTO and has been independently validated through a hostile security audit by both Anthropic (Claude) and OpenAI (ChatGPT) on February 5, 2026.

-Key technologies: Deterministic Policy Gate (DPG), AOS Attest (Merkle-tree authenticated audit trail), Constitutional Governance Framework, Humanitarian License v1.0.1.
+Key technologies: Deterministic Policy Gate (DPG), AOS Attest (cryptographically-secured audit trail), Constitutional Governance Framework, Humanitarian License v1.0.1.
 Compatible with GPT, Claude, Gemini, LLaMA, and open-source models.